gbateson/moodle-datafield_constant/README.txt

     5. From the "Field type" menu at the bottom of the page, select "Constant"

-    6. Enter values for "Field name" and "Field description" and select the subtype of this field
+    6. Enter values for "Field name" and "Field description"

+    7. Enter the "Value" of the constant

+    8. If the field is to be an auto-increment field, check the "Auto-increment" box and enter a "Print format"

-    7. Click the "Save changes" button at the bottom of the page.
+    9. Click the "Save changes" button at the bottom of the page.

-    8. If necessary, you may need to further edit the field in order to add settings that are specific to the selected subtype